seanwo/how-to/router/vpn.client.md

 https://iplocation.com/

 Using a client VPN in your router will allow you to route some or all traffice through that VPN.
-By default, all traffice is routed.
+By default, all traffic is routed.
 Policy rules can be used to selectively route traffic.

 ### Identify destination IP addresses for your VPN traffic